 However, many prosecutors seek to prove you committed or intended to commit a larceny after breaking and entering in Charlotte, because in their minds, there are only a few other reasons why you would have broken into and entered the home or building in question.
 Under these circumstances, they will push for felony breaking and entering charges.
 Regardless of your situation, the best thing to do is hire an experienced breaking and entering defense attorney to defend you in court.

 The statutory punishment you face for breaking and entering depends on the level of the charge against you, and your criminal record.
 Your punishment may be classified as active, intermediate, or community, depending on the specific details of your case.

-For felony charges in North Carolina, the range for incarceration, should the judge order an active sentence, are:
+For felony charges in Charlotte, the range for incarceration, should the judge order an active sentence, are:

 - Class A Felony – Life imprisonment without parole, or death